Weekly Summary 1 - Climate change, Twitter and FB, and, is Jeff Bezos no longer CEO?

 Climate Change could have played a significant part in the Coronavirus Pandemic

 As we know, the SARS-Cov-2 was first reported in the Chinese city of Wuhan, Hubei.
-We don’t know exactly how the virus got transmitted from bats to humans - it most likely happened via an intermediary animal.
+We don't know exactly how the virus got transmitted from bats to humans - it most likely happened via an intermediary animal.)

-What’s been reported is that as the world climate changed, the environment in the Chinese province of Yunnan changed with it - to be more accommodating to bats.
-Scientists say more than 40 species of bats have “moved in” to the region with the capital in Kunming since the early XX century - bringing around 100 coronaviruses with them.
+What's been reported is that as the world climate changed, the environment in the Chinese province of Yunnan changed with it - to be more accommodating to bats.
+Scientists say more than 40 species of bats have "moved in" to the region with the capital in Kunming since the early XX century - bringing around 100 coronaviruses with them.
+Even though the province is far, far away from Wuhan, the variant that changed so many lives around the world is closely related to the one researchers found in Yunnan.

 Twitter and Facebook moving into the newsletter territory